David Armstrong-Jones, 2nd Earl of Snowdon: Personal life and family

+During the 1980s, Linley had an eight-year relationship with Susannah Constantine, as discussed in her autobiography.

-In 1990, Snowdon took legal action against the Today newspaper for an article accusing him of "rowdy behaviour in a pub".
-He was eventually awarded £30,000 damages.
+In 1990, Linley took legal action against the Today newspaper for an article accusing him of "rowdy behaviour in a pub".
+He was eventually awarded £30,000 in damages.

-On 8 October 1993, Snowdon married the Hon.
+On 8 October 1993, Linley married the Hon.
 Serena Alleyne Stanhope (born 1 March 1970, Limerick, Ireland), daughter of Viscount Petersham (later the 12th Earl of Harrington) at St. Margaret's Church, Westminster.
 There were 650 guests in attendance.
 Through her father, Stanhope descends from Henry FitzRoy, 1st Duke of Grafton, one of the illegitimate children of Charles II of England.

-Snowdon and his wife have two children:
+He and his wife have two children: